microsoft/dataexposed/README.md

 ## Join the Conversation

 We've got a place to ask questions and chat about what you've learned!
-Follow the [terms and condidions of our Code of Conduct](https://opensource.microsoft.com/codeofconduct/), and [navigate here to post](https://github.com/microsoft/dataexposed/discussions).
+Follow the [terms and conditions of our Code of Conduct](https://opensource.microsoft.com/codeofconduct/), and [navigate here to post](https://github.com/microsoft/dataexposed/discussions).

 To download any of these materials to your local computer, navigate to the *github page* using the links below.
 Once there, click the **Clone or Download** button you see there.
 [More about that process is here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).